joshua-cooper/config-ng/README.md

 - [ ] `statuscolumn`
 - [ ] surround plugin
 - [ ] Custom codelens virtual text
+- [ ] use lsp omnifunc in lua files when lsp is active (all files? need to check how default ftplugins interact here)
 - [ ] Fallback for HOME instead of asserting it
 - [ ] Recalculate folds on LSP attach (`:help zx`)
 - [ ] Consistent `vim.notify` usage